dplyr | ggplot2 | lubridate |

 stat_smooth(method = "loess", se = FALSE)

 This does not appear to provide an improvement over the 2nd order polynomial fit.
-At this point, we could experiment with higher-order polynomials to better capture the trend, or we might consider shifting to a non-parametric approach.

 When our goal is to peel away one pattern to reveal any underlying structure, it’s important not to restrict ourselves to parametric fits, which impose rigid mathematical models on the data.
 Instead, non-parametric smoothing techniques offer a flexible alternative, as they make minimal assumptions and do not impose a predefined structure on the data.